Evil-Project-Team/ESP32-C5-J4CK3D/README.md

 ## 🛠️ Hardware Requirements

-- ESP32-C5 based development board
+- ESP32-C5 based development board (all variants supported)
 - USB-C cable for power and programming
 - Power supply (battery or USB power)

+### 🔄 Supported Boards

+This project is designed to work with any ESP32-C5 based board:

+- **ESP32-C5-DevKitC-1** (official Espressif development board)
+- **ESP32-C5-MINI-1** modules and development boards
+- **Generic ESP32-C5** boards from various manufacturers

+A board configuration system is included to support the different GPIO mappings across various ESP32-C5 boards.

 ## 📦 Installation